QCoding/qsum/README.md

 </table>

 ## Goals
-* Provide a high level checksumming toolkit for python with out of the box support for common types
+* Provide a checksumming toolkit for python with out of the box support for common types
-* Provide a framework for implementing customized checksumming logic
+* Architect a framework for implementing customized checksumming logic
 * Produce high quality checksums with extraordinarily low collision rates
 * Build a toolkit for using and manipulating checksums
 * Test it all with 100% coverage and support python 3.5, 3.6, and 3.7